Lyon College logo

 About Lyon College

-Arkansas's oldest independent college, Lyon College offers a rich history and a close-knit community.
+Arkansas's oldest independent college, Lyon College offers a rich history and a close-knit academic community.

-Nestled in Batesville, Arkansas, Lyon College stands as the oldest independent college in the state, boasting a rich heritage dating back to its founding in 1872.
-Originally established as Arkansas College by the visionary Isaac J. Long and a group associated with the Presbyterian church, the institution quickly became a cornerstone of higher education in the region, with its first permanent building, Morrow Hall, occupied in 1873.
+Nestled in Batesville, Arkansas, Lyon College stands as the state's oldest independent college, boasting a vibrant history that dates back to its founding in 1872.
+Originally established as Arkansas College by Isaac J. Long, this private institution has been a cornerstone of higher education in the region for over 150 years, evolving while maintaining its core commitment to academic excellence.

 Key Highlights

-• Founded in 1872, it is the oldest independent college in Arkansas.
+• Founded in 1872, Lyon College is the oldest independent college in Arkansas.

-• Received the largest gift in college history: $10 million from Frank Lyon Jr. and Jane Lyon.
+• Received the largest gift in its history: $10 million from Frank Lyon Jr. and Jane Lyon.

-• Currently led by President Melissa Taverner, who succeeded in 2021.
+• Led by Melissa Taverner, who ascended from provost to president in 2021.

 Timeline